OmarAshraf-Bombo/Github-NPM/Npm/README.md

 > Npm >> Node Package Manager.

-> Nom was a stand alone company but Github Aquired Npm, and Microsoft owns Github so that means Microsoft Owns Npm.
+> Npm was a stand alone company but Github Acquired Npm, and Microsoft owns Github so that means Microsoft Owns Npm.

-> There is an Npm Alternative which is **YARN** which is Created by Facebook.
+> There is an Npm Alternative which is **Yarn** which is Created by Facebook. & Many More.

 ## How To Install Npm ?
 > Note: Npm can not run without nodeJs.